Household Economy Analysis (HEA) Baseline Database

 A country is split into 40 Livelihood Zones when baselines are done in 2015.
 When they are redone in 2025, it is only split into 15 Livelihood Zones.
 The numbering for the 2025 set of Livelihood Zones should be 41-55, not 1-15, since all the boundaries have significantly shifted.

 Note that this has not been the practice historically for Livelihood Zones.
-Where we have baseline data for a historic Livelihood Zone where the geography has changed significantly, the Livelihood Zone codes will be appended with a reference year.
+Where we have baseline data for a historic Livelihood Zone where the geography has changed significantly, the Livelihood Zone codes will be appended with a reference year (see Nigeria baselines, for example).

 Methods